Honors Program - Critical

 Students admitted to the Honors Program are required to take English 194H in winter quarter of their Senior year, and English 195H in the spring quarter.
 Students completing the Honors Program will receive appropriate notation on their transcript.

 In the winter quarter, English 194H is taught by the member of the English Department faculty who is coordinating the Critical Program.
-This year, Professor Margaret Ferguson will lead the seminar.
+This year, Professor Matthew Stratton will lead the seminar.
 English 194H helps students sharpen their critical reading, research, oral presentation, and writing skills and asks them to engage in conversation and collaboration with one another.
 The class is limited to fifteen members so that students can work closely with the professor and engage actively in discussion.
 In addition to completing short reading, research, and writing assignments, each student will be required to sharpen the focus of his or her Honors Thesis during the quarter, to produce a very rough draft of the thesis, and to designate an individual faculty advisor who will serve as a mentor during the thesis writing process.

 The Honors Thesis itself is a scholarly essay that reflects each student's particular literary interests.
 The completed thesis is normally 25-30 pages in length.
 As a course, English 195H has no class meetings during the spring quarter; instead each student is required to schedule regular meetings with his or her faculty advisor in spring quarter and to work with the advisor in devising and following a schedule for independent research and writing.
 Students receive four units of credit for working on their thesis projects under the direction of the faculty advisor.